huangyongbobo/eFreeNet/README.md

 # eFreeNet

-This is the official implementation of eFateNet based on pytorch.
+This is the official implementation of eFreeNet based on pytorch.
 This repository contains the PyTorch model code for the paper: ***Remote Sensing Object Counting through Regression Ensembles and Learning to Rank.***
 ## The Overall Framework

 ![](https://github.com/huangyongbobo/eFateNet/blob/main/architecture.png)